USDA Programs Monitored by Maine Department of Education

 Afterschool Snack Service

-Provide after school snacks to children participating in structured educational programs.
-Schools with more than 50% free and reduced students provide the snacks free to any participating student.
+Provide afterschool snacks to children participating in structured educational programs.
+Schools with more than 50% free and reduced students provide snacks for free to any participating student.

 The School Breakfast Program helps to increase breakfast participation and acknowledge the importance of breakfast in improving learning.